orhun/personal-blog/content/zero-deps-random-in-rust.md

     └── rand_core v0.6.4 (*)
 ```

-Maybe we can look into reducing the reverse dependency count somehow before trying to achieve our 0-dependency goal.
+Maybe we can look into reducing the transitive dependency count somehow before trying to achieve our 0-dependency goal.

 I'm not sure how usable `rand` will be in this case, but we can simply remove the default features: